wmluke/johns-wedding-site/pages/accommodations.md

 permalink: /accommodations/
 ---

-We have blocked off rooms at Rancho Bernardo Inn, where the ceremony and reception will be held.
-Additionally, we have blocked rooms at nearby Courtyard and Hilton hotels.
+We will have blocks of rooms at Rancho Bernardo Inn as well as at nearby hotels.
+Please check back in early February for details on these accommodations.

-Rancho Bernardo Inn (add website, address, & phone #)

-Courtyard Marriott (add website, address, & phone #)

-Hilton (add website, address, & phone #)

-Possibly also add a map to this page